Spontaneous Performance Procession

 When we are in resonance, we are not in the head.
 So another way in which SPP is useful is in trusting in the moment instead of relying on preparation and choreography.

 The happening breaks the confines of past concepts of performance and performance space.
-The thrill of also not knowing what will happen is part of the allure.
+Also, the thrill of not knowing what will happen is part of the allure.

 The procession is also structured in such a way that everyone must be present within the group.
 When the performance ends, for instance, there must be group awareness for a new leader to smoothly surface in order to keep the procession in order.